Thread (computing): 1:1 (kernel-level threading)

 Threads created by the user in a 1:1 correspondence with schedulable entities in the kernel are the simplest possible threading implementation.
 OS/2 and Win32 used this approach from the start, while on Linux the GNU C Library implements this approach (via the NPTL or older LinuxThreads).
 This approach is also used by Solaris, NetBSD, FreeBSD, macOS, and iOS.

-N:1 (user-level threading)
+M:1 (user-level threading)

-An N:1 model implies that all application-level threads map to one kernel-level scheduled entity; the kernel has no knowledge of the application threads.
+An M:1 model implies that all application-level threads map to one kernel-level scheduled entity; the kernel has no knowledge of the application threads.
 With this approach, context switching can be done very quickly and, in addition, it can be implemented even on simple kernels which do not support threading.
 One of the major drawbacks, however, is that it cannot benefit from the hardware acceleration on multithreaded processors or multi-processor computers: there is never more than one thread being scheduled at the same time.
 For example: If one of the threads needs to execute an I/O request, the whole process is blocked and the threading advantage cannot be used.
 The GNU Portable Threads uses User-level threading, as does State Threads.